 As a Foot Guards' Regiment in the Household Division, the Welsh Guards are proud to provide the guard for Her Majesty the Queen at her royal residences.
 Whilst on ceremonial duties the Battalion spends much of its time based in central London.

-The Regiment is currently based in Elizabeth Barracks, Pirbright.
+The Regiment is currently based in Combermere Barracks, Windsor.

 A Guardsman who has served with the Battalion for the last ten years will have been on tours to Iraq, Bosnia, Kosovo and Afghanistan, interspersed with firefighting, sport, adventurous training and exercises all over the world including Belize, Kenya and the Falkland Islands.
 In addition, they would have carried out state ceremonial and public duties, demonstrating the busy and incredibly varied nature of life as a Guardsman in the modern day British Army.